Category: Blog

 Ready to see what your nerve scan can reveal?
 Book an appointment with us today, and let’s put this incredible technology to work on your journey to vibrant health and well-being!

-While chiropractic is not involved in the chasing of symptoms per se, it is important to understand the neurological basis for many health complaints.
+Subluxation of the Week 2CWhile chiropractic is not involved in the chasing of symptoms per se, it is important to understand the neurological basis for many health complaints.
 Towards that end, we have compiled reference materials to assist in your understanding of how the nervous system controls and coordinates all function in the human body.

 The second spinal vertebra under the skull is called the Axis.
 There are 7 cervical vertebrae all together and we will consider them one at a time.